MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ## Exclude disk from VMware VM backup

+> [!NOTE]
+> This feature is applicable for DPM 2019 UR1.

 With DPM 2019 UR1, you can exclude the specific disk from VMware VM backup.
-The configuration script ExcludeDisk.ps1 is located at C:\Program Files\Microsoft System Center\DPM\DPM\bin folder.
+The configuration script **ExcludeDisk.ps1** is located at C:\Program Files\Microsoft System Center\DPM\DPM\bin folder.

 To configure the disk exclusion, follow the steps below: